The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Cooperation with regulators

-This is where governance matters.
-Documentation, audits, and internal policies are not bureaucratic overhead.
-They are evidence of intent.
+In this context, governance matters.
+Documentation, audits, and internal controls are not administrative overhead.
+They serve as evidence of intent and effort.

 • Loss of user trust